AmolShelke2/AmolShelke2/README.md

 <h1 align="left">Hi, I'm <a href="https://www.linkedin.com/in/amol-shelke-627813220/" target="_blank"> Amol Shelke </a></h1>
 <h3 align="left">A Passionate Front-end Developer</h3>
 <p>I'm Amol Shelke, From India I'm a passionate frontend web developer, who loves to drink tea when got stuck while finding answers.
-I love to work on the frontend sides of the web.
+I love to work on the front-end side of the web.
 I work on technologies like React and Tailwind and create beautiful websites with them.
 I have created multiple front-end websites and deployed them on Vercel.
 All the code is written from scratch.
-Everything will be done from designing to developing with the motivation to build an amazing frontend web app or website.
+Everything will be done from designing to developing with the motivation to build an amazing front-end web app or website.
 Let's connect and make something great!
-I have shared my self taught frontend developer journey on LinkedIn.
+I have shared my self-taught front-end developer journey on LinkedIn.
 And connected over 3000+ people.
 </p>

 <p>